-Lynda is directed an IUSSP/UNFPA funded project developing distance based learning teaching in demographic methods and these materials are available as open access via the IUSSP website and she is develping these into a DL Masters course at LSHTM, being launched in October 2016.
+Lynda directed an IUSSP/UNFPA funded project developing distance based learning teaching in demographic methods and these materials are available as open access via the IUSSP website and she has developed these into a DL Masters course at LSHTM, whihc was launched in October 2016.

-Lynda has supervised numerous PhD students and currently has students studying young people's reproductive health services in Kenya, immunisation of the children of sex workers in South Africa, sexual competence at sexual debut in the UK, the effects of urbanisation and migration on chronic disease health outcomes in India, and the health and service use of older people in India.
+Lynda has supervised numerous PhD students and currently has students studying the health of the children of sex workers in South Africa, the effects of urbanisation and migration on chronic disease health outcomes in India, and the health and service use of older people in India.

 Lynda specialises in family demography, mainly in developed countries but also has ongoing work in South Africa.
-She is particularly interested in the changing family circumstances of children and the policy implications of family change.
+She is particularly interested in family circumstances and health and the policy implications of family change.

 Her research combines quantitative and qualitative methods.
 Her recent work includes men's health and fatherhood in a high HIV area of South Africa, fatherhood in South Asian families in London and Sheffield and a study of young offenders in Britain and a comparative study of fathers in prison in the USA and Britain.
 Previous work includes studies of grandparenthood, fatherhood, childlessness, teenage pregnancy, fertility patterns, childbearing intentions, child health, women's health, men's health and mothers' work and childcare.